jarlin8/img/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 [See changelog for all versions](https://www.storeapps.org/docs/sm-changelog/?utm_source=wprepo&utm_medium=web&utm_campaign=smwp_readme).

 == Upgrade Notice ==

+= 7.2.0 =
+WordPress 6.1.0 compatible, Fixes related to Images not getting attached to post type like WooCommerce Products, Posts, Pages, etc. when setting new uploaded images in Featured or Gallery images, Delete image functionality not working for newly uploaded images in WooCommerce Products Gallery Images, Inline edit for WooCommerce Product Attributes not working in some cases along with other important fixes and updates.
+Recommended upgrade.

+= 7.1.0 =
+Fixes related to Export CSV functionality not working after v7.0.0, Product Gallery Images data not getting exported when using Export CSV for WooCommerce Products dashboard (Pro), Bulk Edit not working for all items in search result for taxonomy dashboards (Pro), Sorting not giving proper results when sorting using numeric columns in Users dashboard (Pro), PHP warnings on taxonomy dashboard load in some cases along with other important fixes and updates.
+Recommended upgrade.

 = 7.0.1 =
 Fixes related to Advanced search for some of the taxonomy columns not working properly after last update, Sorting for 'Product type' in WooCommerce Products dashboard not working after last update, Users dashboard not showing data after last update (Pro).
 Recommended upgrade.